Managing technical debt

 Resolving technical debt

-After deciding upon the payment strategy, the next step is to implement the fixes to your product.
+After deciding on the payment strategy, the next step is to implement the fixes to your product.
 This requires fitting the work into your development cycles:

 - Refactor with every feature or fix.
 Every time there’s a new feature that depends on code that’s fragile or bug-ridden, include extra time to create a sound foundation for the new improvements.